 Take a solar survey to find true potential of your rooftop.

-However, there are some other factors that will affect the power generation of solar panels, such as rooftop facing, shadow-free areas, and peak sun hours in your city.
+However, some other factors will affect the power generation of solar panels, such as rooftop facing, shadow-free areas, and peak sun hours in your city.
 As a result, to calculate the number of solar panels necessary to generate 100 kWh per day or 3,000 per kWh per month you need to know a few things.

 First, we are assuming you need a solar system to produce 100 kWh on average in a year.
 Otherwise, it will be a little bit complicated to calculate the number of solar panels.